“Heaven and Earth: The Garden of Cosmos”

 Curated by FSA Curator-at-Large, Leeza Ahmady

 Inspired by the timeless sentiments of Psalm 104—its reverence for creation, divine order, and cosmic harmony that transcend cultural boundaries—Bingyi authored an epic poem in Chinese that forms the foundation of this performance.
-Drawing on her longstanding engagement with both Abrahamic texts and Chinese philosophical traditions, she reimagines the Morgan Library courtyard—a serene, contemplative space—as a living manuscript in motion: a sacred environment where movement, sound, and architecture converge in ritual expression.
-Uniting the ancient power of chant and sacred verse, Bingyi collaborates with Tibetan ritual master Nanmei and Yi singer Aluo.
-Their unique alliance creates a portal between form and formlessness, inviting the audience into a contemplative encounter with the divine presence that traverses Buddhist, Taoist, and Judeo-Christian cosmologies.
+Drawing on her longstanding engagement with both Abrahamic scriptures and Chinese philosophical traditions, she activates the Morgan Library & Museum Garden as a contemplative convergence of architecture, sound, and spirit.

 About the Artist: